narendra632/Full_Stack_Open/README.md

 3) Representational State Transfer(REST): It is an architectural style meant for building scalable web applications.
 It states that every resource must have a unique URL.
 4) we can perform different operations on resources. ex: GET,POST,DELETE, PUT, PATCH.
 5) You can use tools like postman or plugin like Rest Client to test your operational requests on resources.
+6) For security, requests from other origins are restricted, but we can implement to allow requests from others origins using Cross-Origin Resourse Sharing(CORS) middleware. npm install cors.
+7) To make a build of your frontend optimized for production run command npm run build.

 ## All commands used